Alternating Direction Method of Multipliers-Based Parallel Optimization for Multi-Agent Collision-Free Model Predictive

+Here, to clearly describe the formulation of the MIP-based collision avoidance problem, we first introduce a case in the 2D plane as an example, and then we extend the description to a 3D scenario in this work.

-The MIP collision avoidance problem is indeed a relaxation of the original collision avoidance problem.
-The intuitive explanation of the MIP collision avoidance constraints is similar to relaxing a ball constraint to a box constraint, i.e., finding a minimal box that contains the given ball.
-For example, in the 2D plane, consider two agents with the position $(x_1,y_1)$ and $(x_2,y_2)$, respectively.
-The safe distance is given as $d$, and the collision avoidance constraint can be described as $(x_1-x_2)^2+(y_1-y_2)^2\ge d$.
+Consider two agents with the position $(x_1,y_1)$ and $(x_2,y_2)$, respectively.
+The safe distance is given as $d$, and the collision avoidance constraint can be described as $(x_1-x_2)^2+(y_1-y_2)^2\ge d^2$.
 If a minimal box constraint is considered as the collision avoidance constraint, then the constraints can be described in a linear form, that is $(x_1-x_2)\ge d-\varepsilon c_1$, $(x_2-x_1)\ge d-\varepsilon c_2$, $(y_1-y_2)\ge d-\varepsilon c_3$, $(y_2-y_1)\ge d-\varepsilon c_4$, and $\sum_{j=1}^4 c_j\le 3$, where $\varepsilon$ is chosen as a large number, and $c_1,c_2,c_3,c_4$ are four binary variables belonging to the set $\{0,1\}$.
 The relaxed constraint ensures that each agent is definitely outside the minimal box constraint of the other agent.
 If the binary variable value is $1$, it means the corresponding linear inequality constraint is trivial.
 To ensure at least one nontrivial linear inequality constraint exists, i.e., two agents keep a safe distance, the summation of all binary variable values must be less than the total number of the binary variables.